SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-activity.md

 7. If you would like to link the activity to a certain sale, you may select the sale in the **Sale** field.

-8. In the **Description** field,the subject and message body is automatically inserted.
+8. In the **Description** field, the subject and message body is automatically inserted.
 However, you may enter any text that you would like to be shown in **Task** dialog of SuperOffice CRM.

 9. In the **Do by** field, today's date is automatically inserted.
 However, you may click the calendar icon and select another date the activity should be completed by.